gregreindel/llm-exe-lambda/readme.md

 ### Create CDK Permission Boundary Policy
 A CDK permission boundary is a mechanism in AWS that allows you to set a custom permission boundary for IAM roles created or updated by the AWS Cloud Development Kit, ensuring roles do not exceed certain privileges.
 You will create a special policy that you use to deploy this stack.
 [See the AWS CDK Docs to learn more](https://docs.aws.amazon.com/cdk/v2/guide/customize-permissions-boundaries.html)

 1. Navigate to IAM.
-Select policies, and click to create a new policy.
+Select Policies, and click to create a new policy.
 2. Paste in the contents from [`documentation/setup/LlmExeLambdaCdkPermissionBoundaryPolicy.json`](https://github.com/gregreindel/llm-exe-lambda/blob/main/documentation/setup/LlmExeLambdaCdkPermissionBoundaryPolicy.json)
    - Replace `YOUR_AWS_DEPLOY_REGION` with your region.
 For example: `us-west-2`
    - Replace `YOUR_AWS_ACCOUNT_ID` with your AWS account ID.
 For example: 000000000000